Bt cotton: In India

 Bt cotton is supplied in Maharashtra by the agri-biotechnology company Mahyco, which distributes it.

 In 2001, prior to the approval of Monsanto/Mahyco Bt cotton, Navbaharat Seeds sold illegal, unapproved Bt cotton, which was grown on 11,000 hectares in Gujarat.

 The use of Bt cotton in India has grown exponentially since its introduction in 2002.
 Eight years after the deployment of Bt cotton, India became the number one exporter of cotton globally and the second largest cotton producer in the world.
 India has bred Bt-cotton varieties such as Bikaneri Nerma and hybrids such as NHH-44.

 Socio-economic surveys confirm that Bt cotton continues to deliver significant and multiple agronomic, economic, environmental and welfare benefits to Indian farmers and society including halved insecticide requirements and a doubling of yields.

 India's success has been subject to scrutiny.
 Monsanto's seeds are expensive and lose vigour after one generation, prompting the Indian Council of Agricultural Research to develop a cheaper Bt cotton variety with seeds that could be reused.
 The cotton incorporated the cry1Ac gene from the soil bacterium Bacillus thuringiensis (Bt), making the cotton toxic to bollworms.
 This variety showed poor yield, was removed within a year, and contained a DNA sequence owned by Monsanto, prompting an investigation.
 In parts of India cases of acquired resistance against Bt cotton has occurred.
 Monsanto has admitted that the pink bollworm is resistant to the first generation transgenic Bt cotton that expresses the single Bt gene (Cry1Ac).

 The state of Maharashtra banned the sale and distribution of Bt cotton in 2012, to promote local Indian seeds, which demand less water, fertilizers and pesticide input, but lifted the ban in 2013.

 Punjab Agricultural University (PAU) has successfully developed the country's first Bt cotton varieties.
 ICAR has identified three varieties, namely PAU Bt 1, F1861 and RS 2013, for cultivation in Punjab, Haryana, Rajasthan.
 It is a cheaper alternative to Bt cotton hybrid seed.

-In the USA
+In the US

 In Hawaii, growing GMO cotton has been prohibited since 2013.
 Hybridization with the wild cotton species Gossypium tomentosum may be possible.
 Transgenic cotton is also banned in some parts of Florida.